 Both incentive stock options and non-qualified stock options, or a combination of both, can be granted under the Equity Plans.
-Incentive stock options have a maximum term of ten years and one day.
+Incentive stock options have a maximum term of ten years, and non-qualified stock options have a maximum term of ten years and one day.
 Options granted during the 2011 fiscal year vest in one-fourth increments over a four-year period.
 All options granted under the Equity Plans have an exercise price equal to the fair market value of AutoZone common stock on the date of grant, which is defined in the 2006 Stock Option Plan as the closing price on the trading day previous to the grant date and in the 2011 Equity Plan as the closing price on the grant date.
 Option repricing is expressly prohibited by the terms of the Equity Plans.